darwin-s/sge/README.md

 SGE or Sauce Game Engine is a small hobbyist 2D game engine written in C++.
 It's main goal is for me to improve my skills, be a part of my portfolio and maybe become a small reference for those starting out.
 SGE officially supports only 64-bit machines, with OpenGL 4.6 support.
-It is based on C++17 standart, and requires a compiler that supports it.
+It is based on C++17 standard, and requires a compiler that supports it.

 ## Authors